vivianchong667-hue/YCSB-NoSQL-NewSQL-Benchmark/README.md

 Due to environmental constraints in the virtualized setup, only load-phase performance metrics were successfully obtained for CockroachDB.
 This limitation is explicitly documented to maintain experimental transparency.

 ---

+## TiDB

+- **Version**: TiDB Community Edition (via TiUP playground)
+- **Interface**: JDBC (MySQL-compatible connector)

+TiDB was benchmarked using the same YCSB Workload A configuration as the other databases, consisting of 10,000 records for the load phase and 10,000 operations for the run phase.
+The evaluation was performed through the JDBC binding, leveraging TiDB’s MySQL‑compatible interface.

+---